Skip to main content

 Introduction

-A React component is a building block running some Javascript logic, and then returning the UI code in a special Html like syntax known as JSX.
+A React component is a building block that runs JavaScript logic and then returns the UI code in a special HTML-like syntax known as JSX.

-The first one is using if statements directly in the function’s body and return different JSX code depending on the conditions.
+1. The first one is using if statements directly in the function’s body and returning different JSX codes depending on the conditions.

 Conditional Rendering with If Statements

-Right in the Emoji component’s body we can use a branching control flow statement like if or switch case to return the right emoji’s JSX code depending on the type value.
+Right in the emoji component’s body, we can use a branching control flow statement such as an “if” or “switch case” to return the right emoji’s JSX code depending on the value of “type.”

 function Emoji({type}: {type: 'angry' | 'smile'}) {